-This study has shown several failings which needs to be addressed for future monitoring.
-Given the relatively small spatial scale of this monitoring and the large variability in spatial densities, it is advisable that other islands of the atoll are sampled to give better insight on the dynamics of B.latro.
-The subjective assessment categories of abdomen expansion should be replaced with measurement of the ‘index of pleonal expansion’ as described by Sato and Yoseda (2009).
-Moreover, alternative sampling methods such as grid sampling is recommended which has shown to increase sampling efficiency and reduces bias in sex ratios (Drew et al. 2012).
-Nevertheless it is advisable that transect methods should be continued, possibly at a reduced frequency, to provide continuity to the long term dataset so as to detect future changes in trends.
-A mark-recapture study would be useful to estimate the total population size on Aldabra.
-Drew et al. (2012) found Passive Integrated Transponder (PIT) tags to be a suitable tagging system for use in B. latro, providing good apparent retention rates and good return rates relative to other mark-recapture methods.
-Lastly, a recent black rat (Rattus rattus) eradication trial on Aldabra recorded substantial interference by B.latro and other hermit crabs to poison bait (Harper et al. 2015).
-Due to their gregarious behaviour, this poses a potential threat to the species either through direct bait consumption or scavenging on dead animals that have taken baits.
-Further studies on the factors affecting the gregarious nature of B.latro should be investigated as well as other precautionary measures, such as use of crab deterring bait masks.
-This, together with the information presented here on density and seasonality, will be useful in planning future eradication programs to prevent declines in the population.

 Conclusion

 This study provides one of the longest continuously recorded data set on B. latro populations and provides additional insight into the ecology of this species.
-B. latro on Aldabra is highly dynamic due to several factors relating to their life history and availability of resources.
-With a significant, stable and unexploited B.latro population, Aldabra Atoll represents a refuge for this species recorded to be on decline elsewhere throughout their range and a crucial reservoir for repopulating other suitable islands in the Western Indian Ocean (Poupin et al. 2013).
+B. latro on Aldabra is highly dynamic due mainly to life history traits and resource availability.
+With a significant, stable and unexploited B.latro population, Aldabra Atoll represents a refuge for this species recorded to be on decline elsewhere throughout their range and potentially a crucial reservoir for repopulating other suitable islands in the Western Indian Ocean (Poupin et al. 2013).
 Aldabra as a research base is in a privileged position to unravel long held questions on B.latro.
 Its strict protection from human disturbance provides the opportunity to investigate the potential for this species to persist in the face of global climatic changes and provide important lessons for other managed and unmanaged populations elsewhere.

 Acknowledgements

 We would like to thank all the staff of Seychelles Islands Foundation who has contributed to this long term study and support of this manuscript.
 In particular, thanks to Dr. Pierre Pistorius who initiated the monitoring and all the subsequent Science Coordinators who ensured its continuity.
-Thank you Fernando Cagua for the detailed analysis of the data and April J. Burt who supervised the analysis and the write-up of this manuscript.
 Thank you to Annabelle Constance, Dr. Nancy Bunbury and Dr. Frauke Fleischer-Dogley for their extensive review and feedback.

 References